Ten Dead Men

 Ten Dead Men is a 2008 thriller film directed by Ross Boyask, produced by Phil Hobden, and starring Brendan Carr, Terry Stone, Doug Bradley, Pooja Shah, Ben Shockley, Lee Latchford-Evans, JC Mac, and Tom Gerald.
 It is the follow-up to the cult independent film Left for Dead.
 Produced by the same company, (Modern Life?)
 Ten Dead Men features many of the same actors as its predecessor.
-Ten Dead Men was The film released in UK, France, Indonesia and Japan.
+The film released in UK, France, Indonesia and Japan.

 Synopsis

 As the film begins, Ryan has spent years putting his brutal past behind him—a different man now to the stone cold killer he was a lifetime ago.
 But when an old face from the past arrives on his doorstep, Ryan is called upon to repay a blood debt from years ago.
 But the price is too high.
 Betrayed, and with his life falling apart around him, Ryan goes on a murderous, bloody revenge spree against the Ten Men who took his life away from him.